IrinaSTA/CV/README.md

 * Team of four with the CEO and two developers.
 Joined during early stages of product redesign.
 * Launched product in November 2016 and managed the onboarding of first customers.
 * Day-to-day, wrote user stories, designed the UX, ran daily stand ups, set sprints, feature tested and demo-ed to prospective customers.
-* Wrote the business plan, fundraised, desgined and launched product website.
+* Wrote the business plan, desgined and launched product website.

 From 2007 onwards, I pursued part-time work opportunities that fit around my young children.
 This included: